-What Topics Should I Avoid When Talking to a Workers’ Compensation Adjuster?
+What Topics Should I Avoid When Talking to a Workers’ Compensation Adjuster in GA?

 The workers’ comp adjuster will likely have a prepared list of questions to ask you.
 If you are not sure about a particular question, don’t provide an answer until you get clarification.
 If you don’t know the answer, don’t speculate.
 Only provide general information about the workplace accident, such as when it happened, where it happened, and the basic nature of the accident.

 Always be truthful.
 The most important questions will likely be related to your medical care.
 The adjuster will try to find out if you had a pre-existing condition that could keep you from being awarded workers’ comp benefits.
 A qualified Georgia workers’ comp attorney can guide you through the entire process, advising you on the best ways to answer particular questions related to your claim.

 Does the Workers’ Comp Adjuster Have the Final Say on How Much Compensation I Receive?

 No. Before a workers’ compensation lump-sum settlement can be finalized, the Georgia State Board of Workers’ Compensation (SBWC) must approve it.
 After you and the insurance company have agreed on your lump-sum settlement terms, you must submit certain documents to the board for review.
 Documents may include:

 - Attorney fee-related documents

 If you present the proper documents, the board can approve your lump-sum settlement and benefits can start being paid.

 In cases that involve an award of weekly benefits instead of a lump-sum settlement, the amount is set by statute.
 The insurance adjuster does not have final say on the amount of weekly benefits.
 State law does.